(914) 315-7033

 Licensed & Insured

 Raccoons are among the most destructive animals that invade homes in the tri-state area.
 They tear open soffits, rip through roof decking, and destroy insulation.
 A mother raccoon with babies in your attic will cause thousands of dollars in damage if left unchecked.
-TriState Wildlife has been removing raccoons from attics, chimneys, crawl spaces, and porches since 1998.
-We handle every phase: trapping, baby extraction by hand, structural repair, exclusion, and feces decontamination.
+TriState Wildlife handles every phase: humane trapping and removal of adults, baby extraction by hand, structural repair, exclusion, and feces decontamination.
 All exclusion work is backed by an industry-leading written guarantee.

 How We Work